Overseas learning experiences:

 Aichi - Victoria Teacher Exchange Program

-The Department in partnership with the Aichi Prefectural Board of Education, Japan has developed the Aichi - Victoria Teacher Exchange Program.
+We have developed the Aichi - Victoria Teacher Exchange Program in partnership with the Aichi Prefectural Board of Education, Japan.
 The program is a continuation of an exchange program that commenced in 2015 to celebrate the 35th anniversary of the sister state relationship between the State of Victoria and Aichi Prefecture, Japan.

 The Aichi - Victoria Teacher Exchange Program aims to promote mutual understanding between the education systems of Aichi and Victoria and provide participating teachers with opportunities to teach abroad.